NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 ADD poc.so /

-The Dockerfile and the poc.so must be in the same folder
+The Dockerfile and poc.so must be in the same folder.

 Then build the image with: